Achievable logoAchievable logo

 • Cancer of skeletal muscle (children)

-• Common in head, neck, extremities
+• Common in the head, neck, and extremities

 • PT considerations: Strength and mobility training post-treatment